St John's College

 The 2025 Golden Eagle Award is presented to Dr James Ridley (Nash 1958 | Sixth Form 1959), whose remarkable six-decade journey from St John’s College to international academic distinction and community service embodies the values of intellectual excellence, humility, and quiet leadership.

-Dr Ridley’s connection to St John’s began in Pre-Prep and continued uninterrupted through Upper V and Sixth Form.
-As a Nash House Prefect, he participated in rugby, music, and numerous clubs and societies.
+Dr Ridley’s connection to St John’s began in UIII and continued uninterrupted through Upper V and Sixth Form.
+As a Nash House Prefect and School Prefect, he participated in rugby, music, and numerous clubs and societies.
 His early inclination toward service was evident during the 1957 flu epidemic, when he volunteered as an orderly, taking temperatures and caring for his fellow students.
 This deep sense of responsibility and compassion, formed during his formative years at St John’s, would go on to define the character of his life and career.

 Returning to South Africa, he joined the University of the Witwatersrand (Wits University), where he served for over three decades as a Senior Lecturer and later as an Associate Professor, eventually becoming Head of the Mathematics Department.
 His influence extended far beyond the lecture hall.
 “James was a superb teacher in his role as professor at Wits.
 His curriculum was always well formulated and the concepts presented in a sequence accessible to students,” noted Dr Stephen Sproule, Head of Mathematics at St John’s College, and former colleague at Wits.